cmhh/snzts/README.md

 docker-compose -f snzscrape.yml up -d
 ```

-Once all prerequisites are satisfied, start local copy of the service can be started by running:
+Once all prerequisites are satisfied, a local copy of the service can be started by running:

 ```bash
 docker-compose -f snzts.yml up -d